BadAcronym/imgsurf/README.md

 ## Planned Features:

-- Support for all major image formats, in priority order:
+- Support for all major lossless image formats, in priority order:
-    - .png
+    - .qoi
     - .bmp
     - .webp
+    - .png
     - .avif
-    - .qoi
     - .jxl

 - Support for the following operations: